facebookresearch/audioseal/README.md

 # A watermarked audio should have result[:, 1, :] > 0.5
 print(result[:, 1 , :])

-# Message is a tensor of size batch x 16 x frames, indicating of the probability of the message to be 1 or 0 for each frame at each bit.
+# Message is a tensor of size batch x 16, indicating of the probability of each bit to be 1.
 # message will be a random tensor if the detector detects no watermarking from the audio
 print(message)
 ```